Frequently Asked Questions

 Panther's Den is one of seven areas in the Shawnee National Forest designated by Congress as Wilderness.
 It is the smallest, only 900 acres, but it's northern boundary is the Crab Orchard Wilderness which is 4,000 acres of the Crab Orchard National Wild Life Refuge.
 At the south end of Devil's Kitchen Lake, the heart of Panther's Den is a maze of deep, narrow canyons with cave like passageways.
 It is one of our favorite places and less than a 2 mile hike from the Creole Cottage or a mile and a half drive to the National Forest trail head.

-The Creole Cottage has a large hot tub that is on a deck connected to the back porch.
+The Creole Cottage currently has a large hot tub that is on a deck connected to the back porch.
 There are luxurious Turkish cotton robes for your use with hooks on which to hang the robes in the pavilion.
 We also provide white spa towels to be used to dry off.
 Quite cozy and, on a clear night, you can still see the stars and the moon.

 The Cove and The Hollow have a covered five person hot tub that is on a deck connected right off of the bedroom.
 There are luxurious Turkish cotton robes and white spa towels for your use.
 Listening to the coyotes and owls at night while soaking in the hot tub is surreal.